gnolang/supernova/README.md

 - 📊 Detailed statistics calculation
 - 📈 Output cycle run results to a file

+## Results

+To view the results of the stress tests, visit the [benchmarks reports for supernova](https://github.com/gnolang/benchmarks/tree/main/reports/supernova).

 ## Usage Example

 To run a stress test with `supernova`, you will need to have `go 1.19` or greater.